top of page

 Switching from my former narrow road bike saddle to the wider split nose triathlon saddle offered me a much more comfortable and pleasant riding experience.
 I can choose between several seating positions, have the freedom to move on the saddle (forwards and backward), and can find the most comfortable and efficient position for every section of the road.

-While the overall saddle is shorter, the rails are longer than in my previous saddle.
-On my rails, I mount a saddle bag and a bottle cage frame for two additional bottles.
-On this split nose saddle, there is enough space for both - much appreciated on long and unsupported rides.
+While the overall shorter saddle has longer rails than my previous saddle.
+On my rails, I mount a saddlebag and a bottle cage frame for two additional water bottles.
+On this split nose saddle, there is enough space for both - much appreciated on longer and unsupported rides.

 Conclusion